Birds on the Notes

 The Sri Lankan avifauna is given special recognition by featuring on our contemporary currency notes.
-This is the eleventh series of notes issued in 2010 by the Central Bank of Sri Lanka and it is themed “Development, Prosperity and Sri Lankan Dancers”.
+This is the eleventh series of notes issued in 2010 by the Central Bank of Sri Lanka, and it is themed “Development, Prosperity and Sri Lankan Dancers”.

 5000